TuringLang/MCMCTempering.jl/README.md

 adaptor = StanHMCAdaptor(MassMatrixAdaptor(metric), StepSizeAdaptor(0.8, integrator))
 ```

-It is only after this step that we diverge from "standard usage" to pre-define a `HMCSampler` (note that this is simply done internally in `AdvancedHMC` anyway) and then wrap it in a call of `Tempered` providing an integer number of tempering levels to use:
+It is only after this step that we diverge from "standard usage" to pre-define a `HMCSampler` (note that this is done internally during the `AbstractMCMC.sample` function defined in `AdvancedHMC` anyway) and then wrap it in a call of `Tempered`, providing an integer number of tempering levels to use:

 ```julia
 using MCMCTempering